trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 point.
 This cuts down the clutter in the CMake cache for large projects with lots of packages where the user only enbles a subset of the packages.

-NOTE: TriBITS also defines the cache varaibles ``<TRIBITS_PACKAGE>_ENABLE_EXAMPLES`` for each enabled TriBITS package which is handled the same way as the TEST variables.
+NOTE: TriBITS also defines the cache variables ``<TRIBITS_PACKAGE>_ENABLE_EXAMPLES`` for each enabled TriBITS package which is handled the same way as the TEST variables.